Bhanumahesh70/Beverage_Inventory_Management_App/README.md

 **OutPut Screenshots**

 Bean Validation and JPA test was done.
 In bean Vaildation test the bean constraints set as not null for data types Beverge name, isAlcoholic, Beverage type, expiry data was tested.
-Additionaly, the boolean datatype isNonAlcoholic beverage which was constrained to have only true|false as data types entry was tested.
+Additionaly, the boolean datatype isNonAlcoholic beverage which was constrained to have only true|false as data types entry was tested. validateNameNotBlank() :verifies whether the validator finds a breach in the event that the beverage name is left blank.

+When the expiry date is null, validateExpiryDateNotNull() confirms that the validator has found a violation.

+validateIsNonAlcoholicPattern(): Verifies whether the isNonAlcoholic attribute violates the specified pattern when the validator finds a violation.

+When the beverage type is null, the validateBeverageTypeNotNull() function makes sure the validator notices the infraction.

+validateValidBeverage(): Confirms that when all of the beverage object's attributes are valid, the validator does not report any violations.

 ![Screenshot (1649)](https://github.com/itmd4515/itmd4515-s24-fp-Bhanumahesh70/assets/144741762/03fdd928-ab9a-46fd-9a9c-0f0cf8677c51)

 **Maven Terminal output**